Karthik-Bashakarla/Karthik-Bashakarla/README.md

 ### About Me

 Hi there 👋, this is Karthik Bashakarla.
-I am a software engineer interested in UI Development, Full Stack Web/Mobile App Development and UX/UI Design.
+I am a software engineer interested in UI Development, Full Stack Web and Mobile App Development.

 ## Tech Stack